Scarabaeus1031/NEXAH/ENGINE/docs/README.md

 ## Research Context

 The **Research Context** section offers the theoretical background and direction behind the NEXAH framework.
 It includes insights into the stability systems and how they drive autonomous exploration and decision-making.
-For a more detailed background, refer to the **RESEARCH_CONTEXT.md** document.
+For more detailed background, refer to the **RESEARCH_CONTEXT.md** document.

 ---